LukasNiessen/oidc-explained/README.md

 ### ID Token

 The ID token is the JWT.
 It contains user identity data (e.g., sub for user ID, name, email).
 It's signed by the IdP (Identity provider, in our case Google) and verified by the client (in our case LinkedIn).
 The JWT is used for authentication.
 Hence, while OAuth is for authorization, OIDC is authentication.

+Don't confuse Access Token and ID Token:

+- Access Token: Used to call Google APIs (e.g. to get more info about the user)
+- ID Token: Used purely for authentication (so we know the user actually is John)

 ### Discovery Document